 The following is an administrative order effecting a machinery of government change that has resulted in the establishment of a new department through a machinery of government restructure.
-The administrative order took effect as noted in the Gazette.
+The administrative order took effect

 Victoria Government Gazette

 No. S 460 Wednesday 24 December 2014 By Authority of Victorian Government Printer